Authentication Overview

 • OAuth Flow Type

-Selecting ‘None’ for the OAuth Flow Type will disable usage of OAuth 2.0 flows and your integration will instead need to use Aprimo’s Getting a token directly from Marketing Operations flow.
+Selecting ‘None’ for the OAuth Flow Type will disable usage of OAuth 2.0 flows and your integration will instead need to use Aprimo’s old, now deprecated, authorization flow.

 Authorization Flows Use Case General Guidance